bunnypoppp/CyberSec-Portfolio/Projects/README.md

 This project documents the beginning of my Active Directory home lab, where I am learning Windows Server administration and Active Directory from the ground up.

-The goal of this lab is to gain hands-on experience with enterprise technologies commonly used by Help Desk, System Administrators, and Cybersecurity professionals.
+The goal of this lab is to gain experience with enterprise technologies commonly used by Help Desk, System Administrators, and Cybersecurity professionals.

 ## Objectives